 Why are airlines so concerned with batteries?

 Battery cells that are damaged or degraded rapidly release their stored energy (potential and chemical), resulting in smoke, flames, flammable gas, and heat (up to 600°C and more), as well as fire and explosions.
-Depending on the amount of electrochemical energy stored in a battery and the kind of battery (chemic and design), the total energy released is proportionate to that.
+Depending on the amount of electrochemical energy stored in a battery and the kind of battery (chemical and design), the total energy released is proportionate to that.

 Thus, lithium batteries can cause fires through self-ignition and thermal runaway, as well as by igniting nearby flammable materials.
-These possibilities caused airlines to take precautions against batteries and only permit the passengers to bring them on board.
+These possibilities caused airlines to take precautions against batteries and only permit passengers to bring them on board.
 These concerns prompted airlines to implement policies against batteries, such as permitting battery-powered gadgets exclusively in carry-on baggage.
 Because if an incident occurs in the cabin, passengers or the flight crew can see it and take appropriate action.

 With the increase of personal electronic devices (PED) and the growing importance of batteries, we all have become aware of the dangers these items pose.
 Scientists and manufacturers took the necessary precautions to mitigate the risk; nonetheless, this was only achievable up to a point.
 As a result, airlines and the Transportation Security Administration (TSA) enacted legislation governing how these gadgets should be transported on flights to guarantee passenger safety.